Akshay-Vallam/Data-Visualization-Sales/README.md

 – Display the average weekly values.
 – Highlight weeks that are above and below the average to draw attention to sales & profit performance.

-# Customer Dashboard | Requirements - User Stories | Part 2
+# Customer Dashboard | Requirements/User Stories | Part 2

 ## Dashboard Purpose